 Also, a walk on 5th Avenue near Rockfeller Center to see/shop at expensive stores like Sak's, Tiffanys, Bloomingdales, Trump Tower, etc. or see the world's largest store at Macy's at 34th and 8th Avenue and near Empire State Bldg.....lines can be long.
 If you want to take a picture of Empire State Bldg. skyline go to Rockfeller Center

-Also, a tour of Harlem or street festival would be interesting. about 6 years agoAnswered by Gerald Brown via WorldNomads.com
+Also, a tour of Harlem or street festival would be interesting. over 7 years agoAnswered by Gerald Brown via WorldNomads.com